About Dr. Angela Chen

 What I’ve learned

 My experiences in therapy taught me to figure out what I was good at and what I cared about.
-It also taught me to be kinder to myself, set and maintain sustainable and values-based goals, assert my needs respectfully, set and maintain boundaries flexibly, and learn effective tools to feel more grounded.
+Learning more about and implementing Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT) as part of therapy and during my graduate and early-career training led me to be kinder to myself.
+I also learned to set and maintain sustainable and values-based goals, assert my needs respectfully, set and maintain boundaries flexibly, and learn effective coping skills to feel more grounded.
 With consistent and deliberate practice, I learned to live a life that felt more “me” and to convey myself more authentically with less fear and doubt.

-I also came to realize that therapy is for anyone and everyone, not just for those in crisis or considered “mentally ill.”
+My personal experience and professional training also made me realize that therapy is for anyone and everyone, not just for those in crisis or considered “mentally ill.”

 Many people use therapy proactively, as a safe space to learn skills and face fears, explore who they are, or to figure out what’s causing them to feel “off.”